Rematch (miniseries): Development and production

 When Les Echos asked him if they had tried to reach Kasparov, Gulluni said "To do so towards the 'hero' of the story could have limited us for the plot.
 He is a very proud man, he may have tried to only shown us his qualities and not his flaws and life complications, for instance his difficult relationship with his ex-wife and children.
 This could have limited us.
 But we did talk to several people close to him like his ex-agent and a close friend of his, whom by the way lives in France.
 We also tried to reach the real 'PC', creator of Deep Blue, in reality nicknamed 'CB', but he never answered.
 We also tried in vain to talk to Joel Benjamin, whom we named Paul Nelson in the series, the grandmaster who trained Deep Blue at the time.
 I even had the cheek to try to reach his life companion to no end either.
 I talked to the Chess Federation he presides, of which he's a member, without success.
 There really seem to be quite a mystery about this rematch."

-Gulluni concluded by saying: "Something happened during this rematch because of some added code lines by one of IBM programmers to make think Deep Blue was hesitating, which had a huge impact on destabilising Kasparov.
+Gulluni concluded by saying: "Something happened during this rematch because of some added code lines by one of IBM's programmers to make him think Deep Blue was hesitating, which had a huge impact on destabilising Kasparov.
 Thus, the series voluntarily puts a doubt in PC's mind and the spectators' too about a potential cheat [from IBM].
 We currently don't know what fully happened, but this symbolises that the computer [Deep Blue] isn't just a calculating machine anymore, as Paul says to 'PC' that the code didn't tell it when to hesitate.
 This is an AI milestone, this technology definitely marking the 21st century."